DINA-Web/guidelines/DINA-Web-API-Guidelines.md

 Inter-module reference
 -----
 Inter-module references are not enforced at insert/update/delete time.
-A module pointing to another module **SHOULD** only keep an identifier.
-Identifiers usage and potential broken references will be collected asynchronously and aggregated in a report.
+A module pointing to a record in another module **SHOULD** only keep the type and the identifier.
+Identifiers usage and potential broken references **SHOULD** be collected asynchronously and aggregated in a report.

 Adheres to the JSON API specification
 ------